KoalaPad: Reception

 Ahoy! called KoalaPainter "a very powerful and effective color drawing package", and concluded that it and the KoalaPad were "excellent in ease of use, a fine choice for a beginner as well as young children".
 BYTE's reviewer stated in December 1984 that he made far fewer errors when using an Apple Mouse with MousePaint than with a KoalaPad and its software.
 He found that MousePaint was easier to use and more efficient, predicting that the mouse would receive more software support than the pad.
+Cassie Stahl in InfoWorld's Essential Guide to Atari Computers praised the tablet and its documentation, rating it "Excellent" among all categories and stating that "Playing with the KoalaPad becomes addictive.
+It does everything it claims to, and it does it well".
+She also liked Micro Illustrator, rating it "Excellent" except for "Good" for Performance.
+While criticizing the limited erase function, Stahl reported an undocumented feature enabling exporting pictures to other software.

 File format

 The Commodore 64 version of KoalaPainter used a fairly simple file format corresponding directly to the way bitmapped graphics are handled on the computer: A two-byte load address, followed immediately by 8,000 bytes of raw bitmap data, 1,000 bytes of raw "Video Matrix" data, 1,000 bytes of raw "Color RAM" data, and a one-byte Background Color field.